grinnell-cs/csc151-images/_eboards/eboard22-1.md

 * Wednesday, 2 April 2025, Noon--1:00 p.m., HSSC A2231 (Auditorium)
   _Community Forum_
-    * "Weekly discussion on legal protections and recourse on issues that higher education – and Grinnell College are facing."
+    * "Weekly discussion on legal protections and recourse on issues that higher education and Grinnell College face."

 ### Other good things